The Muse Workspace

 Attaching Conversations to Stories or Storyforms

-Each conversation you have with Muse can be linked directly to the story or Storyform you’re working on.
+Each conversation you have with Muse can be linked directly to the Story or Storyform you’re working on.
 This keeps your creative process organized and allows you to track how your ideas have evolved over time.
 By attaching conversations, you can revisit past insights and build upon earlier discussions.

 Can you attach this conversation to my Storyform titled "The Road Form A"?